bkesterbyld/maroon-potato/src/pages/usecases.md

           Quickly setup real-time global inventory, customer and corporate data views for key stakeholders
         content: >-
-          Need inventory, customer or other corporate data to get your feature or project done?
-With Above, you can create data models that mirror what's in your big iron, SaaS, ERP, WMS, POS, CRM and other systems.
+          Standing up one-off databases for new projects and applications proliferates silos and increases maintenance and downstream analytic costs.
+With Above, it's possible to rapidly create data models that mirror what's in your big iron, SaaS, ERP, WMS, POS, CRM and other systems.
 These master data sets can be populated through connectors, integration services or by pushing the data into Above's API.
-Then you can build data normalization, cleansing and transformation logic as needed, without coding.
+Then the native logic tools can be used for normalization, cleansing and transformation as needed, without coding.

-          Once in Above's environment, you can create new aggregations and views of that data, run analytics and syndicate synchronized copies out to other teammates, colleagues and partner.
-You set the logic and rules for how data gets updated and synced, all without coding.
+          Once in Above's environment, data sets can be "reused" by colleagues and partners through either direct access, or by giving them a synced copy.
+Data owners set the logic and rules for how data gets updated and synced, all without coding.
 Businesspeople can login to view data in a read-only mode—speedping up requirements lock and the project timeline.
+And since the data is in a single, flexible environment it can power multiple future applications and create a true data-driven operation.
         video_embed_html: ''
         media_position: left
         media_width: sixty